flownative/flow-aws-s3/README.md

 Some notes regarding the configuration:

-You must create separate buckets for storage and target respectively, because the storage will remain private and the target will potentially be published.
-Even if it might work using one bucket for both, this is a non-supported setup.

-The `keyPrefix` option allows you to share one bucket accross multiple websites or applications.
-All S3 objects keys will be prefiexd by the given string.
+The `keyPrefix` option allows you to share one bucket across multiple websites or applications.
+All S3 objects keys will be prefixed by the given string.

 The `baseUri` option defines the root of the publicly accessible address pointing to your published resources.
 In the example above, baseUri points to a Cloudfront subdomain which needs to be set up separately.
 It is rarely a good idea to the public URI of S3 objects directly (like, for example "https://s3.eu-central-1.amazonaws.com/target.neos.example.com/sites/wwwexamplecom/00889c4636cd77876e154796d469955e567ce23c/NeosCMS-2507x3347.jpg") because S3 is usually too slow for being used as a server for common assets on your website.
 It's good for downloads, but not for your CSS files or photos.

 In order to copy the resources to the new storage we need a temporary collection that uses the storage and the new publication target.